 - Police and peace officers.

-- Positions subject to specific security clearance requirements.
+- Positions subject to specific state or federal security clearance requirements.

 Oregon